 Your Mercy oncologist and cancer team will help you decide what lung cancer treatment option is right for you.
 There may be surgical or non-surgical procedures to consider, but expect to be well-informed and taken care of every step of the way.

 If your Mercy oncologist tells you this, it doesn't mean that your cancer is incurable.
 It could be due to the location of the tumor or your overall health as a patient.
-Non-surgical treatment options for lung cancer include chemotherapy and radiotherapy for lung cancer.
+Non-surgical treatment options for lung cancer include chemotherapy, radiation therapy, targeted therapy and immunotherapy.

 There are always side effects and downsides with any screening or diagnostic procedure.
 A low-dose CT screening for lung cancer will have a side effect of radiation; however, it is a lower dose than a standard CT scan.
 Secondly, the screening may prompt further tests, such as a PET scanbiopsy or surgery.